Circle Repertory Company: Projects

 The literary office, headed by B. Rodney Marriott and followed by Milan Stitt, was one of the few that read unsolicited scripts and plays and responded with detailed criticism.
 To the end of developing scripts and plays, the company ran two reading series, Friday Readings and Extended Readings.

 The company collaborated with the Dramatists Guild on a series called Young Playwrights Festival, founded by Stephen Sondheim and Gerald Chapman in 1981.
 For the festival, ten plays with writers ranging from 8 to 18 were chosen for full production or staged readings.
 Plays were produced at Circle Rep with professional actors.
 Among the playwrights were Kenneth Lonergan and Jonathan Marc Sherman.
-Plays selected for this series received a week of rehearsal and a four-performance run.
-Several of the plays from the Circle Rep LAB went on to become major productions the following season or at other theaters, and including William M. Hoffman's As Is and Paula Vogel's The Baltimore Waltz.

 Michael Warren Powell became the artistic director of a successor company, Circle East, which continued the work of the LAB until Powell's death in 2016.

-The literary office of Circle Rep, headed by B. Rodney Marriott and followed by Milan Stitt, was one of the few that read unsolicited scripts and plays and responded with detailed criticism.
-To the end of developing scripts and plays, the company ran two reading series, Friday Readings and Extended Readings.

-The company collaborated with the Dramatists Guild on a series called Young Playwrights Festival, founded by Stephen Sondheim and Gerald Chapman in 1981.
-For the festival, ten plays with writers ranging from 8 to 18 were chosen for full production or staged readings.
-Plays were produced at Circle Rep with professional actors.
-Among the playwrights were Kenneth Lonergan and Jonathan Marc Sherman.